 Drinking matcha — powdered green tea — is a long-cherished Japanese tradition, and one that’s become popular internationally.
-But nowhere in the world can you find as much matcha as Kyoto — an historical hub for the beverage.
+But nowhere in the world can you find as much matcha as Kyoto.

-Naturally, if you’re visiting Kyoto, you’ll want to bring some matcha home as a gift for yourself or someone special.
-While you can find matcha in the souvenir shops at train stations and department stores, for a more personalized and authentic experience, you’ll want to visit some of Kyoto’s most renowned tea shops.
-Keep reading to discover some of the best places to buy high quality matcha in Kyoto.
+Naturally, if you’re visiting Kyoto, you’ll want to bring some matcha home as a gift.
+While you can find matcha powder in the souvenir shops at train stations and department stores, the best experiences come from going to actual tea shops.
+Whether you’re seeking ceremonial grade matcha or premium everyday matcha, these are our top picks.

 Want to know more about all things matcha?
 Check out our Matcha Lover’s Guide to Kyoto.